MartinSobel/Covchart/README.md

 ### **Implementations:**
 - Curve that shows use of the page
-- Tool for rotate, delete, and delete
+- Tool for create, rotate, delete, and copy
+- Tool for add colors (buccket)
+- Tool for share the creation

-## Do you think I could add or improve something?
+## Do you think there is something for improve?
-#### Send me an email to martinsobel99@gmail.com
+#### Send me email to martinsobel99@gmail.com